Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

 Nolan Arenado At The Plate

-- Among qualified hitters in MLB play, he ranks 36th in batting average, 97th in on-base percentage, and 27th in slugging.
+- Among qualifying batters in MLB action, he ranks 40th in batting average, 96th in on-base percentage, and 29th in slugging.

-- Arenado has driven in a run in 50 games this year (39.1%), including 23 games with more than one RBI (18.0%).
-He has also driven in three or more of his team's runs in 10 contests.
+- Arenado has picked up an RBI in 38.8% of his games this season, with more than one RBI in 17.8% of his games.
+He has also driven in three or more runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.